 Wait for the decision page to load to see if your application has been approved.

-You can always check on the status of your Home Depot® Credit Card application online or by calling (866) 875-5488.
+You can always check the status of your Home Depot® Credit Card application over the phone at (800) 677-0232.
 When you call, just use the Social Security number option to access your account information.

-The regular Home Depot® Credit Card interest rate is 17.99% (V), depending on your creditworthiness.
+The regular Home Depot® Credit Card interest rate is 17.99% - 26.99%, depending on your creditworthiness.
 You'll need at least fair credit - a credit score of 640 or higher - for approval.
-If you have fair credit, you may end up with an APR on the higher end of the range.… read full answer
+If you have fair credit, you may end up with an APR on the higher end of the range.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.